emmaguo13/zk-blind/README.md

 ## on-chain verification

-in our code, we have examples of verifying an OpenAI JWT on-chain. however, `./contracts/Blind.sol` and `./contracts/Verifier.sol` are not updated with the current state of the circuit, since our proof of concept app, Nozee, does not use on-chain verification.
+in our code, we have examples of verifying an OpenAI JWT on-chain. however, `./contracts/Blind.sol` is not updated with the current state of the circuit, since our proof of concept app, Nozee, does not use on-chain verification.

-however, if you are interested in deploying on-chain, `./scripts/deploy.js` allows you to do a hardhat deploy, and `./test/blind.test.js` allows you to test in hardhat.
+however, if you are interested in deploying on-chain, `./scripts/deploy.js` allows you to do a hardhat deploy, and `./test/blind.test.js` are examples of how we tested and deployed our previously working Blind.sol contract.

 run hardhat contract tests, first create a `secret.json` file that has a private key and goerli node provider endpoint.
 ```